Fix: Windows 10 Game bar not opening

 - Now navigate to HKEY_CURRENT_USER\System\GameConfigStore in the registry.

-- Right-click the GameDVR_Enabled DWORD and select Modify from context menu to open the window below.
+- Right-click the GameDVR_Enabled DWORD and select Modify from the context menu to open the window below.

 - Enter 1 in the Value data text box if its current value is 0.